itemis/tflite-esp-template/README.md

 # License

+Copyright (c) 2022 itemis AG<br>
+All rights reserved.

+This source code is licensed under the Apache-2.0 license found in the [license](LICENSE.md) file in the root directory of this source tree.

 # Contact

-Feel free to contact us if you have any questions:
+Feel free to contact us if you have any questions!

 rafael.tappe.maestro@itemis.com<br>
 nikolas.rieder@itemis.com